-2024 Student Steel Bridge Competition 9.4 CONNECTION SAFETY EXAMPLES
+2025 Student Steel Bridge Competition 9.5 CONNECTION SAFETY EXAMPLES

-This document identifies examples of prohibited and allowed connections in order to provide assistance in understanding the Connection Safety Rules in Sub-Section 9.4 of the 2024 Student Steel Bridge Competition (SSBC) Rules.
-The examples and connections shown do not represent the entirety of possible allowed or prohibited connections for the 2023 SSBC.
+This document identifies examples of prohibited and allowed connections in order to provide assistance in understanding the Connection Safety Rules in Sub-Section 9.5 of the 2025 Student Steel Bridge Competition (SSBC) Rules.
+The examples and connections shown do not represent the entirety of possible allowed or prohibited connections for the 2025 SSBC.
 Note that there are no restrictions placed on connections during construction provided that safe construction practices are maintained.
-The connection requirements in Sub-Section 9.4 will only be checked during the inspection period after termination of timed construction.
+The connection requirements in Sub-Section 9.5 will only be checked during the inspection period (Sub-Section 9.4) after termination of timed construction.

-- 9.4.1 All locations where one member touches another member require a connection.
+9.5.1 All locations where one member touches another member require a connection.
 Multiple members may be connected at the same location.
-If two or more members touch at multiple locations where the points of contact are not associated with a continuous surface or occur at different locations along the member, then a connection shall be required at each location. - 9.4.2 Each connection shall contain at least one and at most two faying surfaces associated with each member being connected. - 9.4.2.1 Faying surfaces are the only locations where members are in contact with each other. - 9.4.2.2 Faying surfaces that are a gradual curves shall not have inflection points.
-Contact surfaces on either side of a corner or bend, as opposed to a gradual curve, shall be treated as separate faying surfaces. - 9.4.2.3 Every faying surface shall be penetrated by at least one loose bolt secured by a loose nut such that the members cannot be separated without first unscrewing and removing the loose bolt(s) that connects them.
+If two or more members touch at multiple locations where the points of contact are not associated with a continuous surface or occur at different locations along the member, then a connection shall be required at each location.

+9.5.2 Each connection shall contain at least one and at most two faying surfaces associated with each member being connected.

+9.5.2.1 Faying surfaces are the only locations where members are in contact with each other.

+9.5.2.2 Faying surfaces that are a gradual curve shall not have inflection points.
+Contact surfaces on either side of a corner or bend, as opposed to a gradual curve, shall be treated as separate faying surfaces.

+9.5.2.3 Every faying surface shall be penetrated by at least one loose bolt secured by a loose nut such that the members cannot be separated without first unscrewing and removing the loose bolt(s) that connects them.
 A violation where a nut has not been installed on a bolt must be corrected during the 5 minute correction period.
-A loose bolt may connect more than two members. - 9.4.2.4 Minor, unintentional gaps between the faying surfaces of members due to member fabrication imperfections shall be allowed and treated as continuous faying surfaces provided the resulting waves or protrusions in the faying surfaces are not large enough to resist moment without the presence of a bolt. - 9.4.2.5 Cam locks, dovetails, tube-in-tube/sleeved and other mechanical/interlocking connections that are designed to resist movement without the presence of a bolt are prohibited regardless of whether a bolt penetrates the faying surfaces.
+A loose bolt may connect more than two members.

+9.5.2.4 Minor, unintentional gaps between the faying surfaces of members due to member fabrication imperfections or the connection not being tight shall be allowed and treated as continuous faying surfaces provided the resulting waves or protrusions in the faying surfaces are not large enough to resist moment without the presence of a bolt.

+9.5.2.5 Cam locks, dovetails, tube-in-tube/sleeved and other mechanical/interlocking connections that are designed to resist movement without the presence of a bolt are prohibited regardless of whether a bolt penetrates the faying surfaces.

-- 9.4.3 Each individual hole in a member for a loose bolt shall be completely surrounded by the member.
-Furthermore, such holes in the outer plies of a connection shall be small enough that the nut or bolt head cannot pass through. - 9.4.4 Each individual nut shall at least fully engage the threads of the matching bolt.
+9.5.3 Each individual hole in a member for a loose bolt shall be completely surrounded by the member.
+Furthermore, such holes in the outer plies of a connection shall be small enough that the nut or bolt head cannot pass through.

+9.5.4 Each individual nut shall at least fully engage the threads of the matching bolt.
 That is, the terminal threads of the bolt shall extend beyond or be flush with the outer face of the nut.
 The threads of the nut shall match the bolt so that installation and removal require relative rotation.

-Example 1: Case where three members touch at different locations and the requirements of 9.4.1 are met.
-This connection also meets the requirements of 9.4.2, 9.4.3, and 9.4.4.
+Example 1: Case where three members touch at different locations and the requirements of 9.5.1 are met.
+These connections also meet the requirements of 9.5.2, 9.5.3, and 9.5.4.